 Overall, early intervention with physiotherapy and regular follow-up with a healthcare professional can greatly reduce the risk of complications and promote optimal recovery after a shoulder dislocation in the older population.

 Or, have not had an acute rotator cuff tear, because the rotator cuff tear will likely need to be surgically treated.
 It’s the most debilitating of the injuries if you have it associated with a shoulder dislocation.

-If you've suffered a first-time shoulder dislocation or have recurrent dislocations of your shoulder, you should rehabilitate with a physiotherapist, seek the advice of your family physician, and get a referral to an orthopedic surgeon so you can discuss the surgical management of this problem.
-Local Physiothapist
+If you've suffered a first-time shoulder dislocation or have recurrent dislocations, it is generally recommended to follow a comprehensive approach involving rehabilitation with a physiotherapist, seeking the advice of your family physician, and considering a referral to an orthopedic surgeon to discuss potential surgical management options.
+Let's break down each step: